PurwadhikaDev/AlphaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 ### **2.4.
 Analytical Approach**
 We will separate our analysis into two major categories:
 - **Descriptive Analytics**: Focuses on understanding business, seller, and buyer performance.
-- **Inferential Analytics**: Focuses on modeling to predict churn for the next quarter based on seller performance from the last three months.
+- **Predictive Analytics**: Focuses on modeling to predict churn for the next quarter based on seller performance from the last three months.

 ## 3. Data Overview